South India’s Golden Chariot luxury train

 Stuart Forster, the author of this post, lived in India for five years and travelled extensively.
 He is an award-winning travel writer and has travelled on some of the world’s best-regarded rail routes, including the Rocky Mountaineer in western Canada.

-If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
-It’s a hassle-free way of getting links to posts on a monthly basis.
+If you enjoyed this post, please sign up for the free Go Eat Do newsletter.
+It’s a hassle-free way of getting links to posts once a month.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.